joerischasfoort/money-macro/_posts/the monetary financial system/2021-7-2-dutch-vs-america-middle-class.md

 *Do these systems help or hinder the lives of ordinary citizens?*

 To answer this question, let me introduce you to two ordinary middle class citizens: Joe and Jolien, two university graduates, working respectable white collar middle class jobs, both patriots, who believe that it's not luck, not inherited wealth, NO!
 It's hard work that will get you ahead in life in these economic systems.
-In other words they both believe in the American dream...
+In other words they both believe in the American dream.

 But, which economic model can actually deliver on that promise?
 Which will be able to support our hard working protagonists better?
-To find out... we are going to do something that has never been done before....
+To find out. we are going to do something that has never been done before.

 American YouTuber Econoboi, and myself, will judge the two system in an epic detailed show-off on the following 8 dimensions: